canalplus/rx-player/doc/api/local_manifest.md

 ## the adaptation object #######################################################

-An adaptation is roughly a `track` of the content.
+An adaptation is roughly a "track" of the content.
 It can for the moment be one of those three types:
   - "audio"
   - "video"